 There are many services and accommodative and assistive resources available to people and families with Usher syndrome.
-Visit the Foundation’s Living and Thriving pages to learn about many of these resources.
+Visit the Foundation’s Low Vision Resources page to learn about many of these resources.
 A low vision specialist can help recommend the resources that are right for you.

 Genetic testing is available to help people definitively diagnose their condition and the risk of other family members or future offspring being affected.
 A genetic diagnosis can also help a person qualify for a clinical trial.
 Genetic counselors are excellent resources for discussing inheritability, family planning, genetic testing, and other related issues.

 Research and Clinical trials

 For more information on research and clinical trials for Usher syndrome, refer to the Foundation publication Usher Syndrome: Research Advances.

 View a list of current clinical trials, many made possible by Foundation support.

 Eye on the Cure Podcast – Episode 40: Rebecca Alexander